arewhyaeenn/COMP_150_LAB_5_ARRAYS_STRINGS/README.md

 Often, it is necessary to create an edited version of an array while keeping the original unedited.
 Because arrays are passed by reference, and not by value, it is necessary to copy the original array and then edit the copy.

-For instance, when we sort an array, we must choose to do so either **in place** by rearranging the original array to be sorted, or **not in place** by creating a copy to sort and leaving the original unsorted.
+For instance, when we sort an array, we must choose to do so either **in place** by rearranging the original array, or **not in place** by creating a copy to sort and leaving the original unsorted.

 To copy an array: